Last Updated 01/09/2021

 I already mentioned stargazy pie and jellied eels, they’re pretty weird.
-We have a few other British foods that most other nationalities might consider weird, sometimes just the names are weird or hard to understand for foreigners.
-Here’s a list of weird and weirdly named British foods.
+We have a few other British foods that most other nationalities might consider weird, sometimes just the names are weird.
+These can be hard to understand for foreigners.
+Here’s a list of weird and weirdly-named British foods.

 - Stargazy pie (a special fish pie with fish heads protruding through pastry)